MSKCC-Epi-Bio/tidycmprsk/README.md

 #> trtDrug B   1.52   0.279   0.88, 2.62   0.13
 ```

-The `tidycmprsk` plays will with other packages, such as `gtsummary`.
+The `tidycmprsk` plays well with other packages, such as `gtsummary`.

 ``` r
 tbl <-